Two-color magneto-optical trapping of ytterbium atoms

 The population ratio between the upper and lower states is generally given by $s/(2+s)$, where the coefficient $s = (I/I_\text{sat})/(1+(2\delta/\Gamma)^2)$ depends on the laser detuning $\delta$ and intensity of the laser $I$, the saturation intensity $I_\text{sat} = (\pi h c \Gamma)/(3\lambda^3)$ with Planck's constant $h$, the speed of light $c$ and the wavelength of light $\lambda$.

-We first implemented two pairs of green beams in the horizontal plane to the blue MOT and probed the loading process.
+Two pairs of green beams are applied in the horizontal plane to the blue MOT and probed the loading process.
 To avoid a three-dimensional green MOT and study the shielding effect only, the vertical pair of green beams is absent.
 Figure~\ref{fig:enhancement}(a) shows a clear shielding enhancement in both the loading rate and the steady-state number.
 The MOT number is probed by absorption imaging using the singlet transition at $399\,$nm.
 After the blue MOT loading reaches saturation, the green light is turned on at $t_1$ and off at $t_2$.
 The dashed lines represent fits to the data using $N(t)=N_\text{b} +\Delta N(1-\exp(-(t-t_1)/\tau_1))$, while $N(t) =N_1 +\Delta N\exp(-(t-t_2)/\tau_2)$ as growth and decay curves, serving as guides for eyes, where $N_\text{b}$ and $\Delta N$ are the blue MOT number and increase due to the shielding light.
-The max loading enhancement occurs at $\sim 2\,\text{MHz}=+11\,\Gamma_\text{g}$ blue-detuned from the resonance (also see Fig.~\ref{fig:enhancement}(b)), which agrees with findings in Ref.~\cite{wang2025two}.
-Moreover, the steady-state atom number of the two-color MOT is mainly dominated by the one-body loss, as the initial loading rates are similar for different detuning.
+The max loading enhancement occurs at $\delta_\text{g} \simeq 2\pi \times 2\,\text{MHz}=11\,\Gamma_\text{g}$ blue detuned from the resonance (also see Fig.~\ref{fig:enhancement}(b)), which agrees with findings in Ref.~\cite{wang2025two}.
+Moreover, the initial loading rates are dominated by the blue MOT and thus are similar for different detuning.

-Figure~\ref{fig:enhancement}(c) shows the atom number as a function of the green light power, where the interplay of photon scattering and the shielding effect gives rise to a saturated value.
-Specifically, the loss induced by the green light increases with light intensity, while the shielding effect saturates as the power reaches approximately $20\,$mW, constrained by the population distribution following $s/(2+s)$.
+Figure~\ref{fig:enhancement}(c) shows the atom number as a function of the green light power, where the interplay of photon scattering and the shielding effect gives rise to a saturated value. the shielding effect saturates as the power reaches approximately $20\,$mW, constrained by the population distribution following $s/(2+s)$.